Echo13243/MyBats/RAMkiller/README.md

 Dropped my school comp in a minute >:D (School computers are pretty bad)

 You'll need to right-click the file and press edit before you can use it.
 There'll be further explanation in the program.
+You can also make it work faster, more explantion in the program.

 Can be used for trolling others or when you're bored, don't credit me though.
 Only thing I don't want credit for.